Senator Warren’s office confuses MakerDAO for failed 2016 project The DAO By Cointelegraph - Up News Info

-Recent dialogue between MakerDAO developers and the office of anti-crypto Senator Elizabeth Warren’s has revealed a concerning lack of familiarity with the current decentralized finance (DeFi) ecosystem.
+Recent dialogue between MakerDAO developers and the office of anti-crypto Senator Elizabeth Warren has revealed a concerning lack of familiarity with the current decentralized finance (DeFi) ecosystem.

-On Sept.
-20, a screenshot began circulating on social media appearing to show dialogue between members of the MakerDAO community discussing the conclusions from a recent meeting between representatives of the project and the office of Senator Warren.
+On Monday, a screenshot appearing to show a dialogue between members of the MakerDAO community discussing the conclusions from a recent meeting with the office of Senator Warren circulated on social media.

 Continue Reading on Coin Telegraph